top of page

 All concerts will be open to members of the public.

-Applications are open now and will close on the 1st December 2022 at midnight, Central European Time.
-The application form is in English, but applications may be written in English, Danish.
-Norwegian, or Swedish.
+The Open Call will conclude on the 1st of December 2025 23.59 pm EST. The application form is in English, but applications may be written in English, Danish, Norwegian, or Swedish.

 The Danish New Music Academy has been created as a grassroots initiative.
 Our focus is on joint creation, and fostering a curious and open minded approach to new music.
 We use the word ‘academy’ not in the context of teaching or studying, but in the sense of a collection of specialists coming together to explore and deepen a tradition.